maximebochon/tips/os-windows.md

 &nbsp;

-Set the window of an application always on top of others knowing its PID:
+Set the window of an application always on top of others knowing its PID (Windows 7 and above):
 - open a _PowerShell_ terminal (`WIN+R`, `powershell`, `⮠ `)
 - replace the value of the target PID in this script and run it:
 ```powershell